Geva Alon: Biography

 On 2 December 2010, it was announced that Alon has signed a distribution deal with the label ADA Global to distribute his upcoming fourth album in Europe, upon release.
 Alon has celebrated the signing in a special show at the Barby Club in Tel Aviv on 7 January 2011, which was followed by a short European tour from mid-January until February.

-On 10 March 2011, it was announced that in April, Alon would be entering Paco Loco Studios in Cadiz, Spain, with producer Thom Monahan with whom he worked on his 2009 album Get Closer, to record his fourth studio album.
+On 10 March 2011, it was announced that in April, Alon would be entering Paco Loco Studios in Cádiz, Spain, with producer Thom Monahan with whom he worked on his 2009 album Get Closer, to record his fourth studio album.
 The album would be recorded with Vetiver members Otto Hauser (drums) and Daniel Hindman (guitar), and with Rufus Wainwright bassist Jeff Hill, instead of the usual backing band format Alon has used on his previous albums.
 In the meantime, Alon spent the summer of 2011 touring all over Europe promoting the European release of Get Closer and reaching wider audiences.

 On 27 October 2011, Geva Alon has revealed the name of his fourth solo album to be In the Morning Light, through his Facebook page.
 He has also revealed the name of the first single off the album "I Wonder If She's Fine", with the expected release date of 30 October 2011.

 On 19 November 2012, Alon's third album "Get Closer" has been certified gold album in Israel (selling more than 20,000 copies).

 During 2014 Alon began to add to his show's setlist new songs he wrote in Hebrew.
 In October 2014, Alon officially announced on his Facebook page and on his YouTube channel that he's about to release his fifth solo album produced by him and by Amir Lev under the name "Tihi Iti" ("Be With Me").
 This will be the first album Geva ever did in Hebrew.
 On 2 September 2014, Alon released the first single of the album, "Yam Shaket" ("Silent Sea"), on 26 October 2014 he released the album's second single, "Aba" ("Father").
 In February 2015 his fifth studio album "Tihi Iti" ("Be With Me") was released.